 As stated, as terrifying reality is, it’s still the only place that’s real.

-We need to expose ourselves to more obstacles.
+We need to expose ourselves to more obstacles, more discomforts, more rejections.

 The more we fall, the more we learn to pick ourselves up.
-Thus, we get stronger.
+Thus, the stronger we’ll become.

 I still remember life without social media.